 Miniature, mini, crazy, or wacky golf picked up popularity after the Depression and several umbrella associations or federations arose.
 Putt-Putt Golf company franchises became the most recognized franchise in the US after its 1954 opening in North Carolina.
 Today, miniature golf is international, the subject of several tournaments and some large cash prizes.

 Aside from the usual miniature golf courses, there are a variety of very strange and bizarre alternatives.

-A visit to Tiki Island Adventure and Volcano Glf at night can make an excellent Halloween Alternative to haunted houses.
+A visit to Tiki Island Adventure and Volcano Golf at night can make an excellent Halloween alternative to haunted houses.
 You'll play mini-golf by torch light among Tiki heads and prehistoric reptiles throughout the courses.

 See slides of 12 dinosaurs located on the courses at the website.
 After you see all the features of this mini golf park, you will want to go:

 7560 International Drive; Orlando Florida 32819